 Cassidy’s Hotel is located at the top of Dublin’s City most iconic street.
-Within minutes’ walk from the hotel, guests can visit the Famous General Post Office (GPO) which became a symbol for the 1916 Easter Rising.
+Within minutes’ walk from the hotel, guests can visit the GPO Museum within the famous General Post Office which became a symbol for the 1916 Easter Rising.
 Located just off O Connell Street you can stroll down Henry Street, one of Dublin’s many retail hubs.

 Ireland’s oldest University, no visit to Dublin would be complete without a trip to Trinity College and to view the famous Book of Kells.
 Written ceria 800AD by Irish Monks in Kells Abbey, it is widely considered one of the most beautifully illuminated manuscripts in the world.
 During the Viking invasion of Dublin, it was buried and after it was rediscovered it was sent to Trinity College for safekeeping in 1653.
 Trinity is a 10 minute walk from Cassidys hotel.